 Preventing Airlocks in the Future

-Once you’ve resolved an airlock, taking steps to prevent future issues is essential.
-Here are some tips from CITYWIDE Plumbers:
+Once you’ve fixed an airlock, you’ll want to avoid future occurrences.
+Here are some preventative steps:

 -